Switching hands is often seen in young children, who may often swap hands while painting, coloring, or eating with a

-This page looks at some practical ways that parents can help their child develop a strong, specialised hand for handwriting.
+This page looks at some practical ways that parents can help their child develop a strong, specialized hand for handwriting.
 (Background information and research are covered in my related pages.)

 These suggestions are intended to encourage your child's normal handedness development.

 If you suspect your child has hand dominance delays, please seek a professional opinion.

 Learning to use both hands together in a coordinated way is actually an important first step in developing a specialized, or dominant, hand.

 Remember, as well as wanting a strong, dominant hand to emerge, we also want the “other” hand to become a good “assistant”.